jericson/uss-lox/rules.md

 me an email at jon@jlericson.com.
 It would help if you answered a few
 questions:

-1. Were you able to read the rules and play at least one game?
+1. Did you play at least once?
 If not, what blocked you from making progress?

 2. Did you win on your first play?